v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     End Sub
     ```

-3. Wprowadź następujące zmiany w obsłudze zdarzeń dla przycisku **Start** `startButton_Click`.
+3. Make the following changes in the event handler for the **Start** button, `startButton_Click`.

-    - Utwórz wystąpienie `CancellationTokenSource`, `cts`.
+    - Instantiate the `CancellationTokenSource`, `cts`.

       ```vb
       ' ***Instantiate the CancellationTokenSource.
       cts = New CancellationTokenSource()
       ```

-    - W wywołaniu do `AccessTheWebAsync`, które pobiera zawartość określonej witryny sieci Web, Wyślij Właściwość <xref:System.Threading.CancellationTokenSource.Token%2A?displayProperty=nameWithType> `cts` jako argument.
-Właściwość `Token` propaguje komunikat w przypadku żądania anulowania.
-Dodaj blok catch, który wyświetla komunikat, jeśli użytkownik zdecyduje się anulować operację pobierania.
-Poniższy kod przedstawia zmiany.
+    - In the call to `AccessTheWebAsync`, which downloads the contents of a specified website, send the <xref:System.Threading.CancellationTokenSource.Token%2A?displayProperty=nameWithType> property of `cts` as an argument.
+The `Token` property propagates the message if cancellation is requested.
+Add a catch block that displays a message if the user chooses to cancel the download operation.
+The following code shows the changes.

       ```vb
       Try